RuneSkovrupHansen/cpp/README.md

 See https://www.fluentcpp.com/2017/06/09/search-set-another-type-key/ for more info.

-Can be used to allow for matching on different types, another usage is to enable heterogeneous access.
+Can be used to allow for matching on different types, another usage is to enable heterogeneous access for unordered containers.

 # Testing